micahwedemeyer/wrenchmode-rack/README.md

 `ignore_test_mode` - (Coming soon...)
 Set to false to if you want the middleware to respond to a project that is in Test mode on Wrenchmode.com This can be useful if you want to test Wrenchmode in a development or staging environment prior to deploying to production.
 (Default true)

 `disable_local_wrench` - (Coming soon...)
 Set to true if you want to disable LocalWrench mode, where the Wrenchmode page is served on your domain.
 Disabling it will instead force a redirect to the Wrenchmode.com domain.
 Note: Unless you explicitly want this behavior, it's best to leave this at the default.
 (Default false)

+`trust_remote_ip` - Set to false to ignore the IP addresses in the X-Forwarded-For header.
+This setting only matters for IP whitelisting.
+If you are behind a proxy (ie. Heroku, Amazon ELB, and many others) then this must be true for IP whitelisting to work.
+In addition, you must install the ActionDispatch::RemoteIp Rack layer.
+This is automatic if you are using Rails.
+(Default true)

 `check_delay_secs` - Change this to modify the rate at which the middleware polls Wrenchmode for updates.
 Unlikely that this needs anything faster than the default.
 (Default 5)